Zhao Zhiyong: Career

 Zhao was born and raised in Yi County, Hebei, he earned his Ph.D. degree from Southwestern University of Finance and Economics.

 He got involved in politics in February 1970 and joined the Chinese Communist Party in October 1973.

 Beginning in 1992, he served in several posts in the Jiangxi provincial branch of the Industrial and Commercial Bank of China (ICBC), China's largest bank, including director and managing director (行长).

 In August 2000, he was transferred to Nanchang, Jiangxi.
 In March 2002, he was appointed as Vice Governor of Jiangxi province, and re-elected in December 2006.
 He also served as the CPC Party Chief of Jiujiang between June 2005 to November 2006.
 In June 2008, he became the Secretariat-General of Jiangxi Provincial Party Committee, he was re-elected on June 1, 2014.

 On June 3, 2014, Zhao was dismissed from his posts for "serious violations of laws and regulations".
 On July 16, 2014, Zhao was expelled from the Chinese Communist Party, and demoted seven administrative levels from sub-provincial level down to keyuan, roughly equivalent in ranking to an intern or an entry-level position, the very lowest administrative level in the civil service.
+In November 2023, Zhao was placed under investigation by the Central Commission for Discipline Inspection again, and taken away by the Jiangxi Provincial Commission.